olamide-yemi/Setting-up-a-virtual-home-lab/README.md

 # Setting-up-a-virtual-home-lab
 Setting up a virtual home lab
-I built a free virtual IT lab from scratch on my home computer using open-source software.
+Using open-source software, I created a free virtual IT lab from scratch on my personal PC.

-In the early 2000s the only way one could have built an IT lab was to purchase physical servers or re-purpose old computers.
-While this can be very beneficial as far as IT experience and skills, it can be much faster simply to build a free virtualized IT lab.
+The main options for building an IT lab in the early 2000s were to buy actual servers or repurpose outdated computers.
+In terms of IT expertise and abilities, this can be very helpful, but it can be quicker to just create a free virtualized IT lab.
 Let's dive in!

 <h2>Index</h2>